Creating gold, silver, and copper material in 3DS MAX

 In this tutorial you will learn how to create gold, silver, and copper material.
 Key terms include reflection, specular, index of refraction, fresnel, and fall-off.
 This tutorial is aimed at both beginners and professionals.
-Although this tutorial is based on 3D Studio Max, the same settings (such as the RGB color values) apply to many other 3D products.
+Although this tutorial is based on 3D Studio Max, the same settings apply to many other 3D products.

 If you don’t feel like going thru all the steps in this tutorial, you can download a matlib (.mat) file for 3D Studio Max thru a link at the bottom of this tutorial.